Here is the text prior to Jesus' statement above:

 Let's use an example.
 Let's say a boy sees a pretty girl in a tight dress and this makes him want to have sex with her.

 So is the girl satan?
-Or how about the store who sold the dress?
+Or how about the store that sold the dress?
 Or perhaps it is the dressmaker who made the dress?
 Or maybe the cotton grower who grew the cotton used to make the fabric in the dress?

 Most of these participants may not even realize they participated in something that would serve to attract the boy.
 The girl may have bought the dress to wear to a social event.
 The dressmaker may have built the dress based on an order from a designer.
 The designer may have designed the dress based on a store order, and the store may have been trying to fulfill the demands of their customers.
 The cotton grower didn't even know what the cotton would be used for.